dshivang2002/Hospital_Waiting_List/README.md

 - Line Charts
 - Matrix

-To create visuals we created some measures , Columns and new Table such as :
+To create visuals we created some measures , Columns and new Table using Dax functions  :
 - Table to initiate Average and Median slicers
 - Cards shows the yearly waiting list .
--
+- Slicers that filters the data to find a specific insights
+- Bar charts to show the waiting list by time Bands
+- Line charts shows the count by Case Type

+## 6. 🖼️ Conclusion
+- A growing outpatient backlog, especially in specialties like Vascular Surgery.

+- A need to prioritize long-waiting age groups (65+) and high-wait departments (e.g., A&E).

+- The importance of monitoring time bands to avoid patients waiting over 52 weeks.

+- Long-term trends indicate resource strain post-2019, suggesting demand for staff/resource scaling in critical specialties.